awsdocs/amazon-opensearch-service-developer-guide/doc_source/cross-cluster-search.md

      }
      ```

-     All destination clusters that you search need to be available for your search request to run successfully\.
+     If you did not choose to skip unavailable clusters in your connection setup, all destination clusters that you search must be available for your search request to run successfully\.
 Otherwise, the whole request fails—even if one of the domains is not available, no search results are returned\.

 ## OpenSearch Dashboards<a name="cross-cluster-search-dashboards"></a>